dssievewright/JuliaSets/README.md

 * dssievewright [at] gmail [dot] com

 If you don't know much about Julia sets, I would recommend the Wikipedia page for it.
-Otherwise, I give a brief description in the FunctionDocumentation.md.
+Otherwise, I give a brief description in the FunctionDocumentation.pdf.
 This file will also describe what the R functions do so you don't haver to go through the Julia.R code to figure out what all these functions do.

 In the Juliaplots_nodocs folder, I have a bunch of plots but I didn't document them.
 At some point, these will be deleted once I have a few more plots with proper documentation (which function I used and the parameters).